 This has to be the single, biggest reason why fostering an animal is so important and rewarding.

-Thankfully, no-kill organisations are popping up everywhere, helping animals to have a second chance at life – and a loving home.
+Thankfully, no-kill organizations are popping up everywhere, helping animals to have a second chance at life – and a loving home.

-Around 900 Australian foster organisations and shelters use the Pet Rescue website to help abandoned pets find a home.
+Around 900 Australian foster organizations and shelters use the Pet Rescue website to help abandoned pets find a home.

 #2: You Can Try Before You Buy